Aider-AI/aider/aider/website/_posts/2024-08-14-code-in-json.md

 });
 </script>

+## Abstract

+The newest LLMs have explicit tooling and support for returning properly formatted json responses.
+While it is tempting to have LLMs use json tool or function calls to return code or code edits, this is unwise.
+LLMs write worse code when asked to wrap it in json, harming their ability to correctly solve coding tasks.
+Returning code as plain (markdown) text results in 6% higher scores on a variant of the aider code editing benchmark.
+Even OpenAI's newest gpt-4o-2024-08-06 with "strict" json support suffers from this code-in-json handicap.

+## Introduction

 A lot of people wonder why aider doesn't have LLMs use tools or function calls to specify code edits.